Napoleon (rapper): Conversion to Islam

 In 2001, a Muslim record producer, impressed by Napoleon's potential as a leader, motivated him to embrace Islam and forsake his former use of alcohol and drugs.
 Beale considers hip hop and Islam to be incompatible, because "they basically call for two different things" and that even if the song's message is positive, "if it is not according to the Sunnah (teachings) of the Prophet Muhammad, then it is unacceptable".

 Personal life

-He married a Emirati woman with whom he has four children.
+He married a Yemeni woman with whom he has three children.
 As of 2003, he and his brother owned a barbershop in Studio City, Los Angeles.
-In 2014, he became co-owner of a coffee shop in Riyadh.
+He is also a co-owner of 4 restaurants and a cafe in Riyadh.